Olacgk/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15. display the number of lines that contain the pattern "bin" in the file /etc/passwd
 16. display lines containing the pattern 'root' and 3 lines after them in the file
 17. display all the lines in the file that do not contain the pattern "bin"
 18. display all lines of the starting with a letter
+19. replace all characters